 A convention would oblige each adopting state to recognize and enforce a restructuring plan approved under a QSDRL of another adopting state.
 This obligation would be subject to exceptions along the lines of those under the New York Convention on arbitral awards.
 The QSDRL would employ novel methods of binding creditors under an approved restructuring plan.
 The convention would specify the requirements for a QSDRL while leaving implementing legislation to adopting states wishing to enact a QSDRL.
 A QSDRL would address many matters normally covered in an insolvency law, such as the requirements for approval of a plan.
 But it would not provide for the cramdown of dissenting classes of creditors, which would offend the norm of supermajority voting and require a tribunal with substantial discretion.
 It also would not provide for priority interim financing, as priority rules necessarily would offend the KISS principle and could be addressed outside the QSDRL.
 The proposed QSDRL would embrace a voluntary, contractual, and market-based approach—standards advocated by SDRM opponents such as the United States, the EU, and the IMF.

 Mooney, Charles W. Jr., "A Framework for a Formal Sovereign Debt Restructuring Mechanism: The KISS Principle (Keep It Simple, Stupid) and Other Guiding Principles" (2015).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1547.

 Banking and Finance Law Commons, Bankruptcy Law Commons, Conflict of Laws Commons, International Economics Commons, International Law Commons, International Relations Commons, Law and Economics Commons, Public Administration Commons, Transnational Law Commons